 - a.
 Major Amendments: An amendment to this MPC plan will be deemed a "Major Amendment" only if it involves any one of the following: - 1.
 A change in the overall MPC Plan boundary, other than those modifications required due to errors or adjustments for engineering reasons. - 2.
 A change to the permitted uses in the MPC Plan. - 3.
-An increase in the total number of approved units or non-residential gross floor area of the overall MPC Plan. - 4.
+An increase in the total number of approved units or non-residential gross floor area of the overall MPC Plan (see Major Land Use Budget Transfer 3.4.1.b). - 4.
 An increase or decrease of more than thirty percent (30%) of the gross area of a Development Unit from that approved in the MPC Plan. - b.
 Minor Amendments: Proposed amendments to the MPC plan that are not Major Amendments shall be considered "Minor Amendments".
 Minor Amendments shall follow an administrative approval process that will simply be to verify whether the requested amendment is not a Major Amendment and is consistent with the purposes and intent of the MPC Plan but may have stipulations or conditions of approval thereto to insure that the Minor Amendment is consistent with the purposes and intent of the MPC Plan. - 1.
 Minor Amendment Approval Process - i.
 The Development Services Director shall consider each Minor Amendment request within twenty-one (21) calendar days after the date the then-current landowner has provided documentation substantiating the amendment request, including, until such time the State Land Department no longer owns any portion of the Retained Property, documentation that the State Land Department has approved the Minor Amendment request.
-The Development Services Director shall approve, approve with conditions, or deny the Minor Amendment and shall forward their decision to the then-current landowner.
+The Development Services Director shall either approve, approve with conditions, or deny the Minor Amendment and shall forward their decision to the then-current landowner.

-2. Minor Amendment Appeals, Modifications and Administrative Changes

-- i.
-A decision of the Development Services Director to deny a Minor Amendment request or approve a Minor Amendment request with stipulations or conditions of approval may be appealed to the City Council by the then-current landowner within fifteen (15) calendar days of receiving notice the decision. - ii.
+- 2. Minor Amendment Appeals, Modifications and Administrative Changes - i.
+A decision of the Development Services Director to deny a Minor Amendment request or approve a Minor Amendment request with stipulations or conditions of approval may be appealed to the City Council by the thencurrent landowner within fifteen (15) calendar days of receiving notice the decision. - ii.
 The City Council shall be acting in an administrative capacity when reviewing an appeal from the decision of the Development Services Director and shall be limited to determining whether to reverse the decision of the Development Services Director and approve the Minor Amendment, modify the stipulations or conditions of approval made by the Development Services Director, or confirm the decision of the Development Services Director.
-The City Council shall meet to consider an appeal of decision of the Development Services Director within fifteen (15) calendar days of receipt of the notice of appeal.
-If the City Council denies the appeal, the then-current landowner may contest such decision as being an abuse of discretion or file a request for a Major Amendment to the MPC in accordance with the Apache Junction City Code Volume II Land Development Code Chapter 1-16-6.

-3. Infrastructure Master Plans
+The City Council shall meet to consider an appeal of decision of the Development Services Director within thirty (30) calendar days of receipt of the notice of appeal.
+If the City Council denies the appeal, the then-current landowner may: (a) file a request for a Major Amendment to the MPC in accordance with the Apache Junction City Code Volume II Land Development Code Chapter 1-16-6; or (b) contest, in a court of competent jurisdiction, the Council's decision regarding whether the Minor Amendment is consistent with the purposes and intent of the MPC Plan. - 3.
+Infrastructure Master Plans - i.

-i.
 Any modifications made to the Infrastructure Master Plans shall be deemed a Minor Amendment unless required to be updated as a result of a Major Amendment as described in Section 3.2: Amendments.